 Since hurricanes last so long and bring such devastation, it’s important to have a shelter and emergency food that will last you and your family through the event.
 Hurricane shelter should not be built underground if you are in an area that could be flooded by hurricane water.
 If you are likely to be flooded (if you live directly on the coast or within ten miles of water), your best option is to evacuate.
 However, for less dangerous hurricanes, or if you live further away from the source, you should plan to build a safe room in your home.

 A hurricane safe room should be built in a room with few windows or none at all.
 Often, bedrooms, large closets, or pantries are the best options for hurricane safe rooms.
 Since glass can shatter during the high winds of a hurricane, using safe rooms with many windows can be dangerous.
-Instead, find a room with few windows and replace the glass with hurricane-proof glass.
+Instead, find a room with few windows and replace the glass with hurricane-proof glass with glass break sensors.